Pine Island, Texas: Geography

-The western boundary of the town is formed by Clear Creek which flows from north to south.
+The western boundary of the town is formed by Clear Creek, which flows from north to south.
 U.S. Route 290 Business on either side of FM 359 is part of the northern town limit.
-Cochran Road from north of Brumlow Road south to Betka Road is the eastern boundary.
+Cochran Road from north of Brumlow Road south to Betka Road forms the eastern boundary.
 The southern boundary is formed by Betka Road and an irregular line running west to Clear Creek.